 So, if you want to try your hand at product photography, photograph items to sell online or maybe just catalogue your collections, roll up your sleeves and let’s get started on these great DIY project.

-1. Available Light Ultra Cheap DIY Light Box
+1. Ultra Cheap DIY Light Box with Available Light

 This one will take about 15 minutes of your time and a few materials you probably already have around the house.